Phoenix Point: Design inspirations

 Having an open-world environment in which multiple AI-controlled human factions act on their own agendas, Gollop's own X-COM: Apocalypse (1997) provided a foundational example of the type of strategic gameplay that Gollop developed for Phoenix Point.
 In designing improvements to the strategic gameplay systems that Gollop developed in the 1990s, Gollop sought to add a grand strategy view.
 His plans for Phoenix Point borrow from grand strategy video games with procedural generation elements and emergent gameplay like Crusader Kings II.
 Sid Meier's Alpha Centauri similarly influenced how Gollop plans to develop more 4X-like dynamics into the open-world strategy aspects of Phoenix Point.

 As for combat, the 2012 X-COM reboot, XCOM: Enemy Unknown, by Firaxis Games and its sequel, XCOM 2, inspire the turn-based tactical combat system and user interface found in Phoenix Point.
 In particular, the visual presentation of tactical combat missions looks similar to these X-COM games of the 2010s; however, the underlying tactical gameplay mechanics continued to draw inspiration from Gollop's 1994 original X-COM game, X-COM: UFO Defense.
 Phoenix Point also draws inspiration from the Fallout video game series with how players can target specific body parts of enemies during combat.

 Lore stories

 Phoenix Point writers, Allen Stroud and Jonas Kyratzes, wrote short stories which help establish the setting and narrative themes for the game.
 Other writers who contributed stories include Thomas Turnbull-Ross and Chris Fellows.
 With these stories, the writers seek to develop the dystopian world in which Phoenix Point occurs with tales of individuals from around the world who experience different aspects of the alien invasion at various points in the years leading up to the start of the game in 2047.

 Snapshot Games made many of these stories available for free on the game's official website.
 It also plans to release a compendium of Phoenix Point stories for publication in ebook and print formats.

 Reception

 Upon its release, Phoenix Point was met with "mixed or average" reviews from critics for Microsoft Windows, with an aggregate score of 74/100 on Metacritic.

-IGN said that the game was "in a state that still feels very experimental and unrefined".
-PC Gamer said that the game was full of interesting ideas, but that it was also "buggy" and its state was "a bit of a mess".